 - Benefits of a building and pest inspection

-- Market Insights: Post infographics or short videos about current market trends, such as median home prices, inventory levels, and mortgage rate changes
+- Market insights: post infographics or short videos about current market trends, such as average home prices, inventory levels and mortgage rate changes

 - Tips to improve the ROI on an investment property

-- What is the median price range for properties in their area at the moment?
+- What is the current average price range for properties in their area?

 - What property trends are you forecasting for the area?

-- Are there any infrastructure projects in the area that will affect the value of properties in the area?
+- Are there any infrastructure projects in the area that will affect the value of properties?

 - Share agent profiles – make them fun and approachable; let your audience start to associate your brand with humans.

-- Share images and posts of your team out and about in the community – publish pics of your team meeting at a local cafe, attending a local school fete, participating in Clean Up Australia day.
+- Share images and posts of your team out and about in the community – publish pics of your team meeting at a local café or attending a local school fete.
 Don’t just say you’re part of the community – show them that you’re a part of the community.